-Reappointment, Tenure, Promotion for Tenure-Track and Full Time Non-Tenure Track Faculty
+Reappointment, Tenure, Promotion for Tenure-Track and Full-Time Non-Tenure Track

-Reappointment for Tenure-Track Faculty
+Faculty Reappointment for Tenure-Track Faculty

-The policies and procedures for reappointment are included in the University Policy Register 6-16 and Addendum C of the Tenure-Track Collective Bargaining Agreement (TT CBA).
+The policies and procedures for reappointment are included in the University Policy Register 6- 16 and Addendum C of the Tenure-Track Collective Bargaining Agreement (TT CBA).
 Each academic year, reappointment guidelines for faculty are distributed by the Office of the Provost.
 These guidelines will be given to all tenure-track faculty and Ad Hoc Committee members.
 Tenure-track faculty members are reviewed by the Department's Ad Hoc Reappointment Committee.

 For tenure-track faculty, reappointment is contingent upon demonstration of appropriate progress toward the requirements for tenure.
-Performance expectations develop from initial letters of appointment, any additional written initial expectations and the Director's annual reappointment letters.
+Performance expectations develop from initial letters of appointment, any additional written expectations and the Director's and Dean's annual reappointment letters.
 These expectations of individual faculty members may differ significantly, given each faculty member's experience, background and assignments.
-In annual reappointment materials, the faculty member must establish and articulate both short- and long-term goals, then document progress toward meeting those goals.
-Specific concerns expressed by the Ad Hoc Reappointment Committee members and/or the Director in annual reappointment reviews during the probationary period must be addressed by the faculty member in subsequent reappointment reviews.
+In annual reappointment materials, the faculty member must establish and articulate both short-and long-term goals, then document progress toward meeting those goals.
+Specific concerns expressed by the Ad Hoc Reappointment Committee members and/or the Director in annual reappointment reviews during the probationary period should be addressed by the faculty member in subsequent reappointment reviews.

-According to the University Policy Register (6-14) and Addendum B of the TT CBA assistant professors following the traditional tenure clock are granted or denied tenure by March 15 of their sixth year.
-However, if an assistant professor carries some years of credit toward tenure, he or she could be eligible earlier.
-The maximum credit toward tenure is typically two years, but "in extraordinary circumstances" additional credit may be granted at the time of appointment after consultation with the Faculty Advisory Committee.
-Faculty members appointed as either associate professors or professors have a three-year probationary period before they are eligible to apply for tenure.
+According to the University Policy Register (6-14) and Addendum B of the TT CBA, assistant professors following the traditional tenure clock are granted or denied tenure by March 15 of their sixth year.
+However, if an assistant professor carries some years of credit toward tenure, they could be eligible earlier.
+The maximum credit toward tenure is typically three years, but "in extraordinary circumstances" additional credit may be granted at the time of appointment after consultation with the Ad Hoc Reappointment Committee.